rust-lang/rfcs/text/0000-generalized-type-ascription.md

 let c: &u8 = b; // Implicit coercion of `&mut u8` to `&u8`.
 ```

-To stay compatible with this and avoid breaking changes, this behavior is preserved.
+To stay compatible with this and avoid breaking changes, this behaviour is preserved.

 When type checking an expression against a pattern where the pattern includes
 a type ascription of form `pat : type`, the compiler will ensure that the